robmcl4/Glug/README.md

 For full API support save your api key for [The Movie Database](https://www.themoviedb.org/) to the environment variable `TMDB_KEY`.

 The web server listens on port `3000`.
+This can be changed by setting the `PORT` environment variable.

 ## Installation